A bound on the primes of bad reduction for CM curves of genus 3: Invariants

 \section{Invariants}

 In this section, we prove Theorem \ref{thm:invariantdenom}.
-Let $j=\frac{u}{\Delta^l}$ be as in that theorem: a quotient of invariants of hyperelliptic curves $y^2=F(x,1)$ of genus~$3$, where~$\Delta$ is the discriminant of~$F$ and $u$ is an invariant of weight $56l$.
-Let $C$ be such a curve over a number field~$M$.
+Let $j=\frac{u}{\Delta^l}$ be as in that theorem: a quotient of invariants of hyperelliptic (respectively Picard) curves $y^2=F(x,1)$ (respectively $y^3=f(x)$) of genus~$3$, where~$\Delta$ is the discriminant of~$F$ (respectively $f$) and $u$ is an invariant of weight $56l$ (respectively $12l$).
+Let $C$ be such a curve, not necessarily with CM, over a number field~$M$.

 \begin{theorem} In the situation above, if $j(C)$ has negative valuation at a prime $\mathfrak{p}$ with $\mathfrak{p}\nmid 6$, then $C$ does not have potential good reduction at~$\mathfrak{p}$. \end{theorem}